 When issues are found during the validation checks, due to significant differences between model results and observed data or to unacceptably high or low sensitivity to input variables, additional model calibration is needed.
 The appropriate calibration actions depend on the specific validation issues discovered.
-Generally, calibration consists of adjusting parameters to improve the model results, but other actions, including adding or removing explanatory variables, may be considered.
-It also is good practice to check the observed data being used for comparison and the model input data for errors that might be indicated by the validation tests.
+Generally, calibration consists of adjusting model constants and/or parameters to improve the model results, but other actions, including adding or removing explanatory variables, may be considered.
+It is also good practice to check the observed data being used for comparison and the model input data for errors that might be indicated by the validation tests.
 In the chapter for each model component, specific calibration or troubleshooting actions are presented for specific validation issues.